geraldholdsworth/GJHCustomComponents/README.md

 <I>OnChange</I><br>
 Fires when the control changes state.<br><br>
 <B>Properties</B><br>
-In addtion to what is inherited from TGraphicControl, including Top, Left, Width, Height, Visible, Parent, Name and Font.<br>
+In addtion to what is inherited from TGraphicControl, including Top, Left, Visible, Parent, Name and Font.<br>
 <I>Caption</I>: String<br>
 Text displayed next to the box.<br>
 <I>Colour</I>: TColor<br>